ljbo82/c-cpp-gcc-builder/docs/doxygen.mk.md

     * **Restrictions:** Contains information about restrictions on which kind of values that can be stored in the variable.

+!!!
+Warning
+    The build system declare internal private variables and functions that are not intended to be used by projects.
+All of those private variables and functions, have their names prefixed with `cpb_` prefix.
+Please avoid using/defining variables or functions with names beginning with such prefix.

+    The build system checks for attempts to define variables and functions with the same name of reserved ones.
+Any attempt to define such items will result in errors being raised by the build system.

 ### Input variables

 The following variables controls how documentation should be generated: